coffeemug/defstartup/_drafts/productivity.md

 instead.

-__Third__, when I do process the `incoming` label I use a single test to determine if I should work on the task:
+__Third__, when I do process the `incoming` label I use a single test to determine if I should work on each task:

 > Is my involvement in this task likely to make the world look materially different a month from now?